PolicyStat/vuejs-autocomplete/README.md

 ...

 ## Features added
-Abort last request and debounce with delay prop
+Abort last request and debounce with delay prop.
+A polyfill was used for IE 11